 "Jeg Faller" is the

-and melancholic that the previous track.
-The riffs are haunting and epic as well, though never quite reaching the same disturbing
+is more mid-paced and melancholic that the previous track.
+The riffs are haunting and epic as well, though never quite reaching

 Døden var her først

 The next song is "Vanvidd", which is another one that

 features a strange use of clean vocals.
 The pace is much faster and the razor-thin tremolo riffs slice into your weakened

 flesh with ease, as the drums pound your skull into dust.
 After a couple minutes, the song slows down to the standard mid-paced